joshweir/scraypa/README.md

 Scraypa is essentially a wrapper for the light-weight [Rest Client](https://github.com/rest-client/rest-client) (if you dont require javascript support) or [Capybara](https://github.com/teamcapybara/capybara) (for Javascript support).

+## Why?

+A web scraper that can be configured to support javascript and/or Tor.
+If javascript is not required, it will use the lighter Rest Client.
+Scraypa is an attempt to remove the complexities associated to web agent setup.

 ## Installation